-Listen to the Pilot Conversations by CLICKING HERE
+Listen to the Excerpt by CLICKING HERE

 The boundary between the church and the outside world is much broader than we realize.
 It is an everyman’s land which people traverse continually, led in one direction or the other by their compelling convictions.
 The rich diversity of perspectives that compose journeys of faith include sometimes unpredictable, confusing, excruciating, and marvelous chapters of human experience.
 If movement is the essence of life, then belief (found and lost) is the compass that determines direction.
 Borderlands is a series of insightful conversations with ordinary people navigating life on the borders of church and society.